inet-framework/inet/showcases/visualizer/canvas/physicallinkactivity/doc/index.rst

 Goals
 -----

-With INET simulations, it is often useful to be able to visualize network traffic.
-For this task, there are several visualizers in INET, operating at various levels of the network stack.
-In this showcase, we demonstrate the operation of :ned:`PhysicalLinkVisualizer`, which can provide graphical feedback about physical layer traffic.
+Visualizing the network traffic activity in a simulation at various layers of the network stack is often useful for understanding and analyzing the network's behavior.
+In this showcase, we will focus on :ned:`PhysicalLinkVisualizer` that provides graphical representation of the physical layer traffic in the form of arrows that fade as the traffic ceases.

-The showcase consists of three simulation models, each demonstrating different features of the physical link visualizer.
+This showcase consists of three simulation models that demonstrate the different capabilities of :ned:`PhysicalLinkVisualizer`.

 | INET version: ``4.0``
 | Source files location: `inet/showcases/visualizer/physicallinkactivity <https://github.com/inet-framework/inet/tree/master/showcases/visualizer/physicallinkactivity>`__